AtharvaKulkarniIT/Computer-Networks-Socket-Programming/README.md

      ```
 ## Contribution Guidelines

-If you have improvements, bug fixes, or additional examples to share, feel free to experiment, modify, and incorporate these examples into your own projects.
+If you have improvements, bug fixes or additional examples to sharefeel free to submit a pull request.
 Your contributions and feedback are highly encouraged!

 ## License